MaxPiLab/handson-iot-raspberrypi/doc/git_on_rpi.md

 The first thing our server will need is Git, which you can install by executing the following command on the Raspberry Pi:

 `sudo apt-get install git`

-From a very basic view, that’s all we need to get a Git server.
-However, there are some details we can add to get a proper and more secure server.

 ### First time git setup